Mustafa-Deveci/Mustafa-Deveci/README.md

 - 🌱 I’m currently learning Java.
 - 📫 How to reach me: [Gmail](mailto:mstf.dvcii@gmail.com) [İnstagram](https://www.instagram.com/mstf_dvcii/)
 - ⚡ Fun fact: I am interested in motorcycles and I love to ride.
 - 💯 My life philosophy : "No mistakes, no coincidences.
-All are blessings given to us so that we can learn."
+All of them are blessings given to us so that we can learn life."